-- 158 The standard variance estimator used in the R package fARMA has been shown to be biased - 159 (Tyralis & Koutsoyiannis, 2011), with the bias being a function of H. For H<0.7, the downward - bias is negligible, but it becomes more noticeable above H=0.8.
-A comparison of results from the - two estimators is presented in section 3.1.
+The standard variance estimator used in the R package fARMA has been shown to be biased (Tyralis & Koutsoyiannis, 2011), with the bias being a function of H. For H < 0.7, the downward bias is negligible, but it becomes more noticeable above H = 0.8.
+A comparison of results from the two estimators is presented in Section 3.1.

-2.4 Spatial scale analysis of LTP
+2.4.
+Spatial Scale Analysis of LTP

-- We demonstrate the spatial scale analysis of LTP here for a region of the Sahel (Figure 2a) - which is known for low frequency precipitation variability in the 20th century driven mainly by - multi-decadal fluctuations in sea surface temperatures (SSTs) (Mohino et al., 2011).
-Figure 2 - shows (a) a gridded (0.5x0.5degree) annual average precipitation map for a selected western - region of the Sahel (area 3.19 km2x106), and (b) corresponding gridded Hurst coefficients H. - 168 The grid average value of H is 0.73, reflecting moderate low frequency variability/long-term - persistence at the grid scale.
-The gridded precipitation is then averaged across the region, and - the resulting H value is found to be 0.9 (see Supplementary Fig. S1), indicating much stronger - long-term persistence at the regional scale of averaging.
-The increase in H with spatial scale is - shown in Figure 2c.
-Analyses for further selected regions in Figure 1 are presented in section 3. - 173 Figure 2. (a) Gridded 0.5° annual average precipitation (Schneider et al., 2015) for selected - western region of the Sahel; (b) gridded H values for the same region; (c) spatial scale - dependence of H; axis is in degrees.
+We demonstrate the spatial scale analysis of LTP here for a region of the Sahel (Figure 2a) which is known for low frequency precipitation variability in the twentieth century driven mainly by multi-decadal fluctuations in SSTs (Mohino et al., 2011).
+Figure 2 shows (a) a gridded ( $0.5 \times 0.5^{\circ}$ ) annual average precipitation map for a selected western region of the Sahel (area 3.19 km × 10), and (b) corresponding gridded Hurst coefficients H. The grid average value of H is 0.73, reflecting moderate low frequency variability/long-term persistence at the grid scale.
+The gridded precipitation is then averaged across the region, and the resulting H value is found to be 0.9 (see Figure S1 in Supporting Information S1), indicating much stronger long-term persistence at the regional scale of averaging.
+The increase in H with spatial scale is shown in Figure 2c.
+Analyses for further selected regions in Figure 1 are presented in Section 3.

-2.5 Analysis of CDM plots
+2.5.
+Analysis of CDM Plots

-- 177 Cumulative Departure from the Mean (CDM) plots have been used to analyse different temporal - patterns in LTP at the regional scale and to understand how regions combine to determine LTP at - hemispheric and global scales of averaging.
-The CDM is defined in equation (2) as:
+CDM plots have been used to analyze different temporal patterns in LTP at the regional scale and to understand how regions combine to determine LTP at hemispheric and global scales of averaging.
+The CDM is defined in Equation (2) as:

-$$CDM_k = \sum{1}^{k} X_t - k\bar{X} \tag{2}$$
+$$CDM_k = \sum{1}^{k} X_t - k\bar{X}$$ (2)

-- where CDM_k is the CDM at time point k, $1 \le k \le n$ where n is the length of the time series, and - 182 \bar{X} is the mean.
+where $CDM_k$ is the CDM at time point $k, 1 \le k \le n$ where n is the length of the time series, and $\bar{X}$ is the mean.